The API Connector

 This is our in-depth manual article on the API Connector.
 If you are familiar with APIs and want the shorter technical reference go to the API Connector reference entry.
 We also have a dedicated article covering API Connector security.

-In this section we’ll look at requests that are outgoing – when your Bubble app sends a request to an external system.
+In this section we’ll look at requests that are outbound – when your Bubble app sends a request to an external system.
 When you use the API Connector, your Bubble app is the client and the API service is the server.

 You can read more about the client/server relationship in our Introduction to APIs.
 Article section: The client/server relationship